The Hill Interview: GOP wins if seen as ‘party of optimism’

 “They haven’t done anything over in the Senate.
 I expect if they like what we send over, that they will pass it through the Senate and the president will sign it,” Emmer said.
 “If they don’t like it, well, then I think the only other action the president can take is to come and sit down with the Speaker.”

-Biden has called for a “clean” debt increase without any other stipulations, and he refused to negotiate with McCarthy until House Republicans produce a 10-year budget framework.
+Biden has called for a “clean” debt increase with no other stipulations, and he refused to negotiate with McCarthy until House Republicans produce a 10-year budget framework.

 On abortion, Emmer did not embrace any moves toward a national ban.
 The Hill interviewed Emmer before the Supreme Court issued a ruling that for now prevents restrictions on the common abortion pill mifepristone from moving forward.